-Crunches & Curls: Pro-tip for Styling Your Hair for the Gym
+Crunches & Curls: Styling Your Natural Hair for Gym Workouts

 If you're like me, you sometimes need to blow off some steam or de-stress through exercise.
 But hair and exercise are sometimes at odds with each other for both straight and curly hair, alike.
 When your hair is straight, you don't want it to revert back to curly.
 When its curly, the sweat and moisture in the air can still frizz your twistout/wash and go or you may not want to stretch your curls in a puff.
 In this post, we're about to teach you some tricks of the trade to get fit and look really cute while doing your thing!